paulweger/neuralinterfacinglab.github.io/_people/Maarten_Ottenhoff.md

 <a href="https://github.com/mottenhoff"> <i class="fa fa-github"></i> GitHub </a><br>

 #### Research interests
-Maarten Ottenhoff is a PhD student in the School of Mental Health and Neuroscience (MHeNs) at Maastricht University.
-He aims to understand and decode movement-related neural activity from distributed invasive recordings, eventually targeting a new generation of naturally controlled prosthetics.
+Maarten Ottenhoff is a PhD student at the School of Mental Health and Neuroscience (MHeNs) at Maastricht University.
+He aims to understand and decode movement from distributed brain-wide recordings, eventually targeting the new generation of naturally controlled neural prosthetics.

 #### Biography
-His interest in human movement started by challenging himself in Athletics, eventually racing a national level.
-Gradually, the need for a deeper understanding led him to obstain his BSc in human movement sciences at the Vrije Universteit in Amsterdam.
-During his bachelor thesis, he noticed that he enjoyed the technical work of the data analysis more, thus pivotting to a MSc in Artificial Intelligence.
-Eventually, he found the challenging field of brain-computer interfaces at the intersection of his interests, leading him to his current PhD project.
+Human movement has always been a common theme throughout Maarten's life.
+Starting with finding the limits of his own movement with track & field on national levels, to gaining deeper knowledge on how we move during his Bachelors in Human Movement sciences at the Vrije Universiteit Amsterdam.
+During this time, a great interest in the technical aspect during data analyses developed, resulting in a switch to a Master Artificial Intelligence.
+Now, Maarten has found the perfect intersection between how we move and how to detect it by becoming an expert in the field of brain-computer interfaces.